Edric-Matwiejew/QSW_MPI/README.rst

 * GNU Fortran 5 or higher
 * A functional MPI implementation
 * HDF5
-* Python 3.6.9 and python packages packages:
+* Python 3.6.9 or higher with python packages packages:
     * mpi4py
     * NumPy
     * SciPy